eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 5. Qualified Electronic Attestation of Attributes (QEAA) Providers

-6. Public Body Authentic Source Electronic Attestation of Attributes (Pub-EAA) Providers
+6. Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers

 7. Electronic Attestation of Attributes (EAA) Providers

-8. Qualified Electronic signature Remote Creation Service Providers
+8. Qualified Electronic Signature Remote Creation Providers

 9. Authentic Sources